 For a kitchen tile backsplash, it’s ok to tile directly onto the drywall.
 Unlike a shower enclosure that sees constant moisture, cement board or Hardibacker board is unnecessary for a kitchen backsplash.

-Choosing a tile layout
+Choose a tile layout.

-Before I placed the first sheet of hexagonal marble tile I had to choose an orientation.
+Before I placed the first sheet of hexagonal marble tile, I had to choose an orientation.
 When I held up a sheet to the wall I flipped it around both ways – flat side up, as well as pointy side up.
 To me, both orientations looked great.
-I asked Abby what she wanted and without even looking she said “flat side up.”
+I asked Abby what she wanted, and without even looking she said “flat side up.”
 I guess it wasn’t really a tough decision for her!
 The pointy side up still looks nice in my opinion, but it’s more of a dramatic honeycomb look.

 Once the tile orientation was determined, I took a few sheets of the marble tile out of the box and held them up against the wall to decide where I wanted to start tiling.
 We have a single corner with backsplash extending out in both directions.
 I decided to start there and work my way out.
 This allowed me to give the tiles an even “split” look in the corner.